Sixteen policemen die in separate attacks in Helmand and Baghlan provinces.

-Lieutenant General David Rodriguez said that logistical challenges meant it would probably take nine to 11 months to deploy all the new troops to the region.
+Lt.
+General David Rodriguez said logistical challenges meant it would probably take nine to 11 months to deploy all the new troops to the region.

 Obama’s original plan had envisaged the additional deployment being in place within six months.

-The initial vanguard of the 30,000 extra US troops – a 1,500-strong force of Marines – is expected to deploy to Afghanistan’s southern province of Helmand later this week.
+The initial vanguard of the 30,000 extra US troops – a 1,500-strong force of Marines – is expected to land in Afghanistan later this week.

-Washington has been trying to press the Pakistani government to push harder against Taliban and al-Qaeda fighters, who have long used the country as a refuge.
+Washington has been trying to press the Pakistani government to step up its crackdown on Taliban and al-Qaeda fighters who have long used their country as a refuge.

 US commanders have identified the Pakistan-based Haqqani network, widely- believed to have ties with Pakistan’s spy agency, as one of the biggest threats to US forces in Afghanistan.

 But Pakistani officials have been reluctant to bow to US pressure, saying their priority is eliminating the Pakistani Taliban who have been linked to a series of deadly bomb attacks across the country, rather than tackling the Haqqani network.

 On Monday, in a strongly worded editorial published in the New York Times, Asif Ali Zardari, the Pakistani president, blamed the US for the situation in Afghanistan.